We inherit many traits from family members – but it’s our shared medical history that’s most interesting to life insurance companies.

 - Occupation

-This information also dictates the prices charged for the cover.
+This information also dictates how much you pay.
 Naturally, those deemed a higher risk are usually asked to pay more for the policy.

 Since you’re asking them to give you money in a worst-case scenario, it’s only fair that you tell them what risk they’re taking.

-What life insurance details insurance providers want to know about?
+What life insurance details do insurance providers want to know about?

-Insurers are also interested in your family’s history in order to establish the likelihood of you suffering in the future from inherited conditions.
+Insurers are also interested in yours and your family's medical histories to establish the likelihood of you suffering in the future from inherited conditions.

 Generally, they want to know the issues endured by close family members.
 These include your biological parents and siblings.